trajano/jee/README.md

 The target will be WebSphere Classic 9.0 (for Production) and WebSphere Liberty (for Eclipse debugging).

 The focus is practicality rather than "artistic elegance" for this project.
 So there will likely be some hacky stuff in order to make things work for the WebSphere Application Server Classic.

+### TODO

+The following technologies are still missing at this point (not necessarily a complete list but they are the ones that are next on queue)

+* Batch
+* JMS
+* MDB
+* Java Mail
+* JCache (when Java EE 8 comes out)